BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

   <img src="https://bradleyculley.github.io/images/culture-is-the-root.png" style="height: 80vh;" />
 </div>

-1. "Only with a good culture can we enjoy all of the good things that are available to us"
+##### 1. "Only with a good culture can we enjoy all of the good things that are available to us"
 <p>
     You can't be completely civilized in a larger culture that's uncivilized.
     Can you be "Mr. Nice Guy" in a violent prison?
 </p>

 <p>
     Americans forever try to circumvent this.
-Try to create the perfect bubble.
+We try to create the perfect bubble.
-    Then something crazy happens, and the bubble is breached.
+    Then something crazy happens, and our bubble is breached.
     Your $87,000 health insurance claim gets denied.
     Your child dies of a drug overdose.
 </p>

 <p>
-    "[T]he corner-stone of the temple is not higher than the lowest stone in its foundation" -Kahlil Gibran¹⁸
+    "The corner-stone of the temple is not higher than the lowest stone in its foundation"<br/>
+    <i>-Kahlil Gibran¹⁸</i>
 </p>

-2. Finding one's people
+##### 2. Finding one's people
 <p>
     I've noticed that people who've found happiness in life have usually "found their people" and become part of a trusted inner circle.
     Tenured professor, senior vice president, grandparent with lots of offspring.
     They're in deep alignment with a culture.
 </p>

-3. Defending culture
+##### 3. Defending culture
 <p>
     Culture is the most important thing in the world, so people will do most anything for it.
     For example, choosing a dysfunctional government, or no government at all, over a culturally-foreign government.